-As of September 8, 2021, we have 26 total employees, comprised of 22 full-time employees and 4 consultants.
-We intend to hire additional staff and to engage consultants in general administration on an as-needed basis.
-We also intend to engage experts in operations, finance and general business to advise us in various capacities.
+As of August 17, 2022, we have 14 full-time employees and 3 consultants.
+We intend to engage consultants in general administration on an as-needed basis.
+We also intend to engage experts in operations, finance and general business to a dvise us in various capacities.
 None of our employees are covered by a collective bargaining agreement, and we believe our relationship with our employees is good to excellent.